 The U.S. Food and Drug Administration (FDA) has issued a recall on two types of catheter introducers.
-The products are manufactured by Cook Medical under the names: Flexor Check-Flo Introducers, and Flexor Tuohy-Borst Side-Arm Introducers (Shuttle Select).
+The products are manufactured by Cook Medical under Flexor Check-Flo Introducers and Flexor Tuohy-Borst Side-Arm Introducers (Shuttle Select).

-These medical products are catheter introducers with a dilator, a valve, and a coated shaft, as well as a marker that identifies the device on x-ray.
-The introducers are used to help insert other therapeutic or diagnostic medical devices into vessels (excluding those of the brain and heart) during medical procedures.
+These medical products are catheter introducers with a dilator, a valve, a coated shaft, and a marker that identifies the device on an X-ray.
+During medical procedures, the introducers help insert other therapeutic or diagnostic medical devices into vessels (excluding those of the brain and heart).

-The FDA has categorized the recall as Class I, indicating it is severe.
-It warns that the use of the devices may lead to severe injuries or death.
-The defect within the products can cause separation of the device while in use, leading to adverse events.Defective Medical Devices
+The FDA has categorized the recall as Class I, indicating severe.
+It warns that using the devices may lead to severe injuries or death.
+The product defect can cause the separation of the device while in use, leading to adverse events.Defective Medical Devices

-Dangerous and/or defective medical devices such as these catheter introducers that are prone to separation can result in serious injuries or death.
+Dangerous and/or defective medical devices, such as these catheter introducers prone to separation, can result in serious injuries or death.

-The FDA recall website has the full list of catalog and lot numbers for the recalled items.What is the Reason for the Recall?
+The FDA recall website has the catalog and lot numbers for the recalled items.What is the Reason for the Recall?